cvmfs/doc-cvmfs/apx-rpms.rst

     on a publisher node.

 **cvmfs-notify**
-    Websockets frontend for used for repository update notifications.
+    WebSockets frontend for used for repository update notifications.
 Supposed to be co-located with a RabbitMQ service.

 **kernel-...-.aufs21**
-    Scientific Linux 6 kernel with aufs.
+    Scientific Linux 6 kernel with ``aufs``.
 Required for SL6 based Stratum 0 servers.
+(Note: no active support for ``aufs`` anymore)

 **cvmfs-shrinkwrap**
     Stand-alone utility to export file system trees into containers for HPC